davidklemme/domovae/README.md

-# Domovae
+# Brickly

-**Domovae** is a modern real estate platform designed to help property owners sell their houses and apartments in Germany.
+**Brickly** is a modern real estate platform designed to help property owners sell their houses and apartments in Germany.
 Built with cutting-edge web technologies, it provides an Airbnb-style listing experience with comprehensive property management tools.

-## What is Domovae?
+## What is Brickly?

-Domovae is a full-featured real estate marketplace that connects property sellers with potential buyers.
+Brickly is a full-featured real estate marketplace that connects property sellers with potential buyers.
 The platform focuses on the German market and provides:

 ### 🏠 **For Property Owners**